MarkBuffalo/coronavirus-stats/README.md

 # Why did you make this?

-You do your part to help stop the spread of misinformation.
+I'm trying to do my part to help stop the spread of misinformation.
+You can help too!

 There's a lot of bad information surrounding the coronavirus pandemic.
 You've probably heard a million and a half people downplaying the severity for months.
 This bot attempts to show you basic stats that the average person can understand.